jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Support emails you can write in your sleep is like Ronny curling a 20 pound dumbbell - it's a light weight!

 Again and again, you're lifting these light weights, and you gotta lift them all day in order to get the value.
 So that is a heavy rep, light weight approach.
+It's exhausting, it uses up all your time, and it's not terribly helpful to our customers, either.

 ## “Lifting the Heavy Ass Weights of Support”

-It’s time to start approaching your job like Ronny.
+It’s time to start approaching your job more like Ronny.
 I'm here to introduce you to the Heavy Ass Weights of Support.

+The heavy ass weights are useful resources that customers can refer to again and again.
+They help you scale your message and reach more customers efficiently.

 ## Heavy Weight Examples

-So what are heavy weights of support?

-We could create scalable, useful resources that customers can refer to again and again.
+What are some examples of this approach?

-Heavy weight support is resources like documentation, in-app help, and screencasts.
+Well they are resources you are probably all familiar with, like documentation, in-app help, webinars, and screencasts.

-They take a lot of work upfront, but pay huge, scalable dividends over time for you and your customers.
+Listen, you probably all know about these things - the challenge is finding the time to do them well.
+My challenge is to convince you to do the work upfront, rather than the light-weight equivalent, because these resources pay huge, scalable dividends over time for both you and your customers.

 ## Heavy Ass Weight Key benefits

+So the first part of my talk today is to highlight the big benefits of the heavy ass weight approach.
+I'm looking to inspire you to find one piece of your product or service that could be better documented, or find one piece of documentation that is thorough but has the wrong voice, and fix it up.

+The second part of my talk will be some of my tips for creating excellent support resources.

+So quick benefits overview.
+The heavy ass weight approach creates badass users, helps us connect with them at scale, and also helps us build incredibly talented teams.
+So let's get started.

 ## Heavy Ass Weights => Badass Users